Bass guitar tuning: Overview

+Thus, on a score the notes of each string would be written as shown in the following image.

 Strings and tuning

 The standard design for the electric bass guitar has four strings, tuned E, A, D and G, in fourths such that the open highest string, G, is an eleventh (an octave and a fourth) below middle C, making the tuning of all four strings the same as that of the double bass (E1–A1–D2–G2).
 This tuning is also the same as the standard tuning on the lower-pitched four strings on a six-string guitar, only an octave lower.

 There is a range of different string types, which are available in many various metals, windings, and finishes.
 Each combination has specific tonal characteristics, interaction with pickups, and "feel" to the player's hands.

 Variables include wrap finish (roundwound, flatwound, halfwound, ground wound, and pressure wound), as well as metal strings with different coverings (tapewound or plastic covered).
 In the 1950s and early 1960s, bassists mostly used flatwound strings with a smooth surface, which have a smooth, damped sound reminiscent of a double bass.
 In the late 1960s and 1970s, players began using roundwound bass strings, which produce a brighter tone similar to steel guitar strings, and a brighter timbre (tone) with longer sustain than flatwounds.

 A variety of tuning options and number of string courses (courses are when strings are put together in groups of two, often at the unison or octave) have been used to extend the range of the instrument, or facilitate different modes of playing, or allow for different playing sounds.